Angelica137/Thermostat_1/README.md

 Given the user has activated the power saving mode When they try to increase the temperature above 25 degree The temperature does not increase above 25 degrees

+### User story 6

+As a user, when the power saving mode off
+I want to make sure the temperature does not go above 32 so that I can make sure I do not waste energy when it is obviously not needed

+# Acceptance criteria

+The user can switch the power saving mode off
+When the power saving mode is off, the temperature is capped at 32 degrees

+Given the user has switched off the power saving mode When they try to increase the temperature above 32 degrees The temperature does not increase above 32 degrees